simolus3/built_site/extras/code_snippets/README.md

 # code_snippets

+__NOTE__: A more modern variant of this package is available for Jaspr [here](https://pub.dev/packages/jaspr_content_snippets).
+I'm not using this package anymore, it's not maintained.

 Builders to deal with code snippets extraced from source files.

 Extracting snippets from source files is helpful as they can then be tested